bancsorin10/wallii/README.md

 mess the file extension)

 The image size is hardcoded in the C program to 3888 which is 48x27 resolution.
-I have saved this images inside `./inputs`.
+I have saved these images inside `./inputs`.
 You can convert your wallpapers with the imagemagick utilities as such:
 ```
 cd images && for file in $(ls -1); do convert -resize 48x27 $file ../inputs/$file.rgb; done